tanvir-ishraq/A.R.M.O.R-Armament-Models-Recognizer/README.md

 Details can be found in `data augmentation` section in `notebooks/ARMOR_classfier_full_process.ipynb`

 # Training and Data Cleaning
-**Training overview:** The powerful resnet152 model was chosen as starting point.
-Fine-tuned a resnet152 model for 20 epochs and achieved upto ~97% accuracy.
+**Training overview:** The powerful ResNet-152 model was chosen as starting point.
+I fine-tuned the ResNet-152 model for 20 epochs and achieved upto ~97% accuracy.
 During this 20 epochs period, I obeserved train loss and validation loss with attention to ensure overfit doesn't occur. <br/> <br/>
 **Data Cleaning:** This was the most time-consuming part.
 I dealt with a lot of noisy data/miscategorization from the browser fetched images.
 There were also images that interfered.
 And some images were contaminated.
 First I did an universal cleaning manually.
 Then I cleaned and updated data using fastai ImageClassifierCleaner.
 I cleaned the data each time after training or finetuning, except for the last time which was the final iteration of the model. <br/>

 # Model Deployment